briggsreschke/twitter-quote-bot/README.md

 #### HHG.csv is a comma delimited database of Douglas Adams Quotes from the first three books
 (HHG, REU, LUE)

-* Left some quotes from HHG out on purpose but will probably add them
+* Left out some quotes from HHG on purpose but will probably add them at some point
 * Removed page numbers since not consistent across editions

 #### deep_thought/ is python scripts to pretty print random quotes from a txt file (.bashrc, twitterbot, ...)